 for testing single hypotheses where $P_j$ is as in (\ref{pvalue1}) with plugged-in estimate $\hat{\sigma}$.
 The considered type I error is the average over non-active variables:

 and the average power is

-For multiple testing, we consider the adjusted p-value $P_{\mathrm{corr};j}$ from (\ref{pcorr}): the decision is as in (\ref{desc-rule}) but replacing $P_j$ by $P_{\mathrm{corr};j}$.
+For multiple testing, we consider the adjusted $p$-value $P_{\mathrm{corr};j}$ from (\ref{pcorr}): the decision is as in~(\ref{desc-rule}) but replacing $P_j$ by $P_{\mathrm{corr};j}$.
 We report the familywise error rate (FWER) $\PP[V_{0.05} > 0]$ and the average power as in (\ref{avepower}) but the latter with using $P_{\mathrm{corr};j}$.
-The results are displayed in Figure \ref{fig1}, based on 500 simulation runs per setting (with the same fixed design per setting).
+The results are displayed in Figure~\ref{fig1}, based on 500 simulation runs per setting (with the same fixed design per setting).
 The subfigure (d) shows that the proposed method exhibits essentially four times a too large familywise error rate in multiple testing: it happens for scenarios with strongly correlated variables (model (M2)) and where the sparsity $s_0 = 15$ is large with moderate or large size of the coefficients (scenario (M2) with $s_0=15$ and coefficient size $b=0.25$ is unproblematic).
-The corresponding number of false positives are reported in Table \ref{tab-supp.1} in Section \ref{sec.falsepos}.
+The corresponding number of false positives are reported in Table~\ref{tab-supp.1} in Section~\ref{sec.falsepos}.